FredHaa/HRI-Gestures/README.md

 For questions regarding the dataset please contact the paper authors.

 ### Access to the dataset
-The skeleton/joint files can be found in the folder "dataset/skeletons"
+The skeleton/joint files can be downloaded [here](https://nextcloud.sdu.dk/index.php/s/AiyBziPXNGFmTTw).

 For access to the image data please contact norbert@mmmi.sdu.dk.
 The data can only be used for research purposes.